National Center for Complementary and Integrative Health: Research focus

 NCCIH funds research into complementary and alternative medicine, including support for clinical trials of CAM techniques.
 The four primary areas of focus are research, research training and career development, outreach, and integration.
 NCCIH divides complementary and alternative medicine into natural products, including dietary supplements and herbal supplements; mind and body practices, including meditation, yoga, qigong, acupuncture and spinal manipulation (both chiropractic and osteopathic); and other approaches, such as homeopathy, naturopathy, Traditional Chinese Medicine (TCM), and ayurveda.

 Funding trajectory

 Since 1999, the division's funding increased more than six-fold.
 By 2012, OAM and NCCAM spent a cumulative $1.6 billion in grant funding.
 Between 1999 and 2009, NCCAM supported approximately 50% of the National Cancer Institute spending on CAM, with the total amount spent on CAM during that time frame $2.856 billion.

 The NCCIH budget for 2005 was $123 million.
 For fiscal year 2009 (ending September 30, 2009), it was $122 million.

 The NIH has also conducted research in alternative medicine at the National Cancer Institute by the Office of Cancer Complementary and Alternative Medicine which, in 2009, had the same $122 million budget as NCCIH.
 For FY 2009; NIH's total budget was about $29 billion.

 The NCCIH budget for 2015 was $124.1 million.
 They requested a $3,459,000 funding increase for their 2016 budget.

+By FY2023, the NCCIH budget had grown to approximately $170 million annually.
+The FY2026 President's Budget proposed eliminating NCCIH entirely, but Congress rejected the proposal and maintained NCCIH funding at the FY2025 level.